qoala/InvisibleInc-CommunityBugFixes/FIXES.md

     to and investigating the point, the guard immediately turns to face the calculated direction.
   * **Campaign Option**: choose one of the available fixes or no fix.
   * **Credit**: Qoalabear, Cyberboy2000
+* Magic diagonal guard vision
+  * Guards facing diagonally always see the orthogonally adjacent tiles on the side of their main vision cone, to prevent some easy exploits.
+However, this vision is still granted if the guard couldn't normally see the tile.
+  * Pulse drones only have enough vision range to see their own tile normally, but if they just moved diagonally, they can be alerted by agents passing through the magic vision tiles.
+  * Smoke blocks all normal vision, but not the magic vision tiles.
+If an agent moves through magic vision tiles, the guard turns to face the agent and can no longer see them.
+  * **Fix**: Suppress the extra magic vision if a guard could not see those tiles regardless of facing.
+  * **Campaign Option**: enable/disable fix
+  * **Credit**: Qoalabear, Cyberboy2000
 * Sleeping guards notice TAG
   * When a KOed guard wakes up, they investigate the location of their most recent attack (including attacks received while KOed).
 This includes an attack with a TAG pistol, even though TAG pistol